Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a _key_ that lets you access it.
 The account does not exist yet on-chain.
-For that, it needs the existential deposit: 0.0000333333 KSM (on AXIALunar) or 1 DOT (on AXIASolar mainnet).
+For that, it needs the existential deposit: 0.0000333333 LUNAR (on AXIALunar) or 1 SOLAR (on AXIASolar mainnet).

 Having an account go below the existential deposit causes that account to be _reaped_.
 The account will be wiped from the blockchain's state to conserve space, along with any funds in that address.